jsiegenthaler/homebridge-eosstb/README.md

 * Re-write the plugin to get the right Homekit icon.
 I hate the House icon
 * Test gb connections

+# Recent Achievements
+13 Feb 2021: Got the Telenet session working finally.
+This plugin now works properly with the Telenet TV-Boxes in Belgium.

 # homebridge-eosstb